Charles Brandon, 1st Duke of Suffolk: Biography

 He distinguished himself at the sieges of Thérouanne and Tournai in the French campaign of 1513.
-One of the agents of Margaret of Savoy, governor of the Netherlands, writing from before Thérouanne, reminded her that Lord Lisle was a "second king" and advised her to write him a kind letter.
+One of the agents of Margaret of Savoy, governor of the Netherlands, reminded her that Brandon was a "second king" and advised her to write him a pleasant letter.

 At this time, Henry VIII was secretly urging Margaret to marry Lisle, whom he created Duke of Suffolk on 4 March 1514, although he was careful to disclaim any complicity in the project to her father, Maximilian I, Holy Roman Emperor.
-When Brandon was made Duke of Suffolk, he became only the third duke in the kingdom.
+When Brandon was made Duke of Suffolk, there were only two other dukes in the kingdom (Buckingham and Norfolk).
+After being made Duke of Suffolk, he continued to travel around that county so as to get to know the towns and villages and the local dignitaries.
+He mainly stayed at his family's homes, including Wingfield Castle and the now demolished Henham Hall.

-After his marriage to Mary, Suffolk lived for some years in retirement, but he was present at the Field of the Cloth of Gold in 1520.
+After his marriage to Mary, Suffolk lived at Westhorpe Hall for some years in semi-retirement, but he was present at the Field of the Cloth of Gold in 1520, an event organised in part by his cousins, Sir Richard Wingfield who was English ambassador to France and Thomas Wolsey who was Cardinal and Lord Chancellor.

 In 1523 he was sent to Calais to command the English troops there.
 He invaded France in company with Floris d'Egmont, Count of Buren, who was at the head of the Flemish troops, and laid waste the north of France, but disbanded his troops at the approach of winter.

 Brandon was appointed Earl Marshal of England in 1524, a position previously held by Thomas Howard, 2nd Duke of Norfolk.
 However, in 1533 he relinquished the office to Thomas Howard, 3rd Duke of Norfolk, "whose auncesto[ur]s of longe tyme hadde the same until nowe of late."

 After Wolsey's disgrace, Suffolk's influence increased.
-He was sent with Thomas Howard, 3rd Duke of Norfolk, to demand the Great Seal from Wolsey; and Suffolk acted as High Steward at the new queen's coronation.
+He was sent with Thomas Howard, 3rd Duke of Norfolk, to demand the Great Seal from Wolsey (it is possible Henry sent Brandon to Wolsey as they were related); and Suffolk acted as High Steward at the new Queen's coronation.
 He was one of the commissioners appointed by Henry to dismiss Catherine's household, a task he found distasteful.

 His family had a residence on the west side of Borough High Street, London, for at least half a century prior to his building of Suffolk Place at the site.

 Charles supported Henry's ecclesiastical policy, receiving a large share of the lands after the dissolution of the monasteries.
 In 1544, he was for the second time in command of an English army for the invasion of France.
-He died at Guildford, Surrey, on 24 August in the following year.
+He died at Guildford, Surrey, on 22 August in the following year.
 At Henry VIII's expense he was buried at Windsor in St George's Chapel.
 Brandon was perhaps the only person in England who successfully retained Henry VIII's affection for most of a period of forty years.